DunedinJS/dunedin-modern-javascript/README.md

 ## Contributing:

-We're looking for any suggestions on what people of all experience levels would like to learn about.
+We're looking for any suggestions of what you, the JavaScript community would like to learn about or present.
+All levels of experience from 'never touched it' to 'guru' are valuable.

 Feel free to contact me directly at matt@mnorrish.co.nz or open a pull request with changes.
+If you would like to present a topic, please open a pull request with your suggestion.
+Refer to Workshop 1 as an example format.